 The Russia, Caucasus and Central Europe Studies Center was created in 1961 as the USSR Documentation Center.
-The original collection contains works on: History (18th - 19th Century History of the Russian Empire; History of Ideas and Social Movements; Social and Cultural History of the Elites) and, Sociology (Sociology of National Groups, notably, Muslims in the Soviet Union; Rural Sociology, and Sociology of the Elites).
+The original collection contains works on: History (18th - 19th Century History of the Russian Empire; History of Ideas and Social Movements; Social and Cultural History of the Elites) and Sociology (Sociology of National Groups, in particular Muslims in the Soviet Union; Rural Sociology, and Sociology of the Elites).

-The Center contains documents referring to History, Sociology, Demography, and Geography of Russia, the USSR, the CEI, and Central and Eastern Europe.
+The Center contains documents relating to the History, Sociology, Demography, and Geography of Russia, the USSR, the CEI, and Central and Eastern Europe.
 The Resource Center is managed by CERCEC, the Center for Russia, Caucasus and Central Europe Studies.
 Works concerning the Turkish world are managed by CETOBAC.

-Since the end of Communist regimes and the opening of the archives in former Communist countries, the Center has been active in renewing the historiography of this period by enlarging the collection in the subjects of History and Sociology and reference works.
-The Library's acquisition of the first three volumes of the Great Russian Encyclopaedia form part of the renewal project.
+Since the end of Communist regimes and the opening of the archives in former Communist countries, the Center has been active in renewing the historiography of this period by enlarging the collection in History and Sociology and reference works.
+The Library's acquisition of the first three volumes of the Great Russian Encyclopaedia forms part of the renewal project.
 CERCEC also holds a substantial collection of archive guides, which may be particularly useful to PhD and Master's students.

 Contact : Krystyna Frank; Dmitri Gouzévitch